P:(914) 238 7201 (#3 for Counseling)

 SCHEDULING TIMELINE 2020-2021

-Feb.
-8th-15th: Counselors will be available all day in the Counseling Conference Room and College and Career Center to help all students enter their course requests into the Portal.
+Feb 7th-Feb 14th: Counselors will be available all day in the Counseling Department to help all students enter their course requests into the Portal.
+Students should drop-in when they are free during this week.

 Feb.
 14th: The last day that students can enter courses requests into Infinite Campus.
 Students will be locked out of the portal after this date.